Anthrocon/www/content/2000-charity-followup/index.md

 banner_url: ""
 ---

-Thank you all for helping make the Anthrocon 2000 Charity Auction a tremendous success!&nbsp;The donations made to help the National Greyhound Adoption Program raised over $6500!&nbsp;For comparison, last year we raised $3800, an all-time record for any furry convention.&nbsp;This year simply blew that old record out of the water thanks to the generosity of our bidders and yourselves.
+Thank you all for helping make the Anthrocon 2000 Charity Auction a tremendous success!
+The donations made to help the National Greyhound Adoption Program raised over $6500!
+For comparison, last year we raised $3800, an all-time record for any furry convention.
+This year simply blew that old record out of the water thanks to the generosity of our bidders and yourselves.

-Below is an accounting of the donations, their donors, and their sale prices at the Charity Auction.&nbsp;They are probably not in sale order:
+Below is an accounting of the donations, their donors, and their sale prices at the Charity Auction.
+They are probably not in sale order:

 "Night Watch", artwork: mixed media, headbanded tiger - Terrie Smith - $140<br>
 Microsoft Flight Simulator 2000 Professional Edition - Paul Seid - $30<br>